moglinov2/pmrf/README.md

 ```

 ## Copying repository into Google Drive
-Google Colab has the problem that one has to load your repository everytime one restarts the kernel.
-That is why i copied my whole repository into Google Drive and with the following simple line I could load my code very easily:
+In Google Colab, the runtime resets every time you restart the kernel, which means you normally have to re-clone or reload your repository on each session.
+To avoid that extra step, I synced my entire repo to Google Drive—and now I can pull in my code with a single line:
 ```
 from google.colab import drive drive.mount("/content/drive")
 ```